nyantec/sensorlog/README.md

 the mistake, changes the system time to the correct value.
 How should a service like esensord behave in this scenario?

-Simply failing open and continuing to serve the existing data with the incorrect timestamps on record is clearly not a good solution.
+The naive behaviour would be to simply fail open and continue to serve the existing data on record.
+Of course, this would mean serving incorrect data without any way for the user to tell that it is incorrect.
+Clearly not a good solution!

-Another strategy would be to try to handle the scenario gracefully by re-writing the existing data to correct for the time offset.
-However, this solution was not chosen for esensord since it was deemed to be a bit expensive and error prone to implement in practice.

-Instead, esensord offers a 'clock watchdog' that allows you to fail closed whenever the system time changes in unexpected ways.
-When the clock watchdog is enabled, esensord will watch the system clock and trigger the watchdog once it detects a large jump in time (in either direction).
+So instead, esensord offers a 'clock watchdog' option that allows you to fail closed whenever the system time changes in unexpected ways.
+With the clock watchdog enabled esensord will watch the system clock and trigger the watchdog once it detects a large jump in time.

 The watchdog can run in either of two modes called 'panic' and 'wipe'.
 In the 'panic' mode, esensord will simply exit with an error message when the watchdog is triggered.